Peri Lomax

+Peri was killed off on 21 October 2025, in an unannounced departure, after being crushed by the chimney from The Love Boat caused by a plane crash which was flown by Jeremy Blake.
+Peri made her final appearance as a corpse on 22 October 2025, and it was later revealed in an interview that O'Donnell made the decision to leave Hollyoaks after 12 years to pursue other acting projects.

 Casting and creation

+She made her first appearance on 4 October 2013.
 The character and O'Donnell's casting was announced on 17 September 2013.
 O'Donnell auditioned for the role of Peri and was invited back twice, before she learned she had got the part.
 Her mother commented "When we got the call I started crying and then we started jumping up and down in the kitchen.
 The more I see the scripts the more I think Ruby is quite similar to her character Peri and I think she's fitted in well with the family."
 O'Donnell began filming during the summer months.

 Peri is the youngest member of the Lomax family, which consists of parents Danny (Stephen Billington) and Sam (Lizzie Roper) and siblings Tegan (Jessica Ellis) and Leela (Kirsty-Leigh Porter).
 Describing Peri, a writer for the show's official website commented "Don your shades, ladies and gents – 'cos this girl is sunshine all year round!
 As the youngest of the Lomaxes, Peri should be making mistakes left, right and centre, but – in actual fact – she's usually the only voice of reason in her family."
 They observed that she has "the wisdom of seven Yodas" and is happy to give out advice to her family and friends.
 In an article published by Metro, it was confirmed that Peri was named after Doctor Who character Peri Brown.